jenkinsci/appcircle-enterprise-app-store-plugin/README.md

-## Appcircle Enterprise App Store

-Appcircle Enterprise Mobile App Store is your own mobile app store for providing access to in-house apps with a customizable mobile storefront.
+The Enterprise Mobile App Store is your customizable internal mobile app store, enabling seamless enterprise distribution of Android APK/AAB and iOS IPA files.

 - **Customizable Storefront:** Distribute your in-house apps with a fully customizable mobile storefront.
 - **Secure Distribution:** Everything you need for secure, streamlined distribution of your in-house apps.